pocl/pocl/doc/sphinx/source/install.rst

 Additionally, if you want the CPU device to report as 3.0 OpenCL, you will need LLVM 14 or newer.

+Note: PoCL assumes that the OpenCL development headers and the ICD loader (if present on your system) are version compatible.

 Clang / LLVM Notes
 ------------------